[!NOTE]

 authentication

-.
+authentication=azure-active-directory-access-token.
 Only applicable when running from Azure.
 See DefaultAzureCredential.

 Transport